magmide/magmide/posts/design-of-rok.md

-# The technical design of Rok.
+# The technical design of Magma.

-This post describes the design of Rok *as if it were finished*, with the intent of clearly defining the path forward and soliciting feedback.
+This post describes the design of Magma *as if it were finished*, with the intent of clearly defining the path forward and soliciting feedback.
 It doesn't try to persuade you this is the right design, merely describe the design in detail.
 It's intended for people who already understand formal verification, especially in the Coq proof assistant.
 If you'd like to be able to understand and contribute to this project at its current stage, you ought to read [software foundations](), [certified programming with dependent types](), [introduction to separation logic](), and the [iris from the ground up]() paper.
 You probably also ought to understand basic computer hardware/architecture design and assembly languages.

 "Progress and Roadmap" describes what has already been done and the plan forward.

 ## Project goals and values

 The design of the project is directly informed by its values and ambitions.
-Rok a metaprogrammable dependently typed language based on the calculus of constructions with an integrated abstract assembly language with trackable effects.
+Magma a metaprogrammable dependently typed language based on the calculus of constructions with an integrated abstract assembly language with trackable effects.
 Its goal is to enable formalization/verification/compilation of any software for any environment, therefore (*finally*) making formal verification mainstream and normal.
 The project doesn't have any direct goals to do cutting edge research work or advance the state of the art, but merely to combine existing research into a usable tool.

 To achieve that goal the project has these values: